-Spartan College has a clear, concise policy related to the use of alcohol and illicit drugs.
+Spartan College of Aeronautics and Technology has a clear, concise policy related to the use of alcohol and illicit drugs.

-The possession, use, or distribution of illicit drugs and the unlawful use of alcohol by students or employees is not permitted on any Spartan property at any time.
+The possession, use, or distribution of illicit drugs and the unlawful use of alcohol by students or employees is not permitted on any Spartan College of Aeronautics and Technology property at any time.
 Any intoxicating substance that is inhaled, injected, consumed, or introduced into the body in any manner to alter mood, behavior or function is prohibited.
 These substances include, but are not limited to, controlled substance analogues, (e.g., designer drugs such as "spice", "K2", "synthetics" or other "legal" marijuana substitutes that are not otherwise controlled substances); inhalants, propellants, solvents, household chemicals, and other substances used for huffing; prescription or over-the-counter medications when used in a manner contrary to their intended medical purpose or in excess of the prescribed dosage; and naturally occurring intoxicating substance (e.g., Salvia divinorum).
 Furthermore, this policy prohibits the possession of paraphernalia associated with drug usage.
 This includes, but not limited to, glass pipes, metal pipes and water pipes (e.g., bongs, hookah, and shisha).
-Possession of such paraphernalia on Spartan property is prohibited.
+Possession of such paraphernalia on Spartan College of Aeronautics and Technology property is prohibited.
 The absence of illegal drugs or drug residue has no bearing on this prohibition and positive testing for illegal substances is not required for items to be positively identified as paraphernalia.